Co-authored by Dr. Neil Shenvi and Dr. Pat Sawyer

-First, Uwan was right to note that race is a social construct, not a biblical category.
+First, Uwan was right to note that our modern conception of race is a social construct, not a biblical category.
 While the Bible recognizes categories like sex, ethnicity, family of origin, and religion, the idea and concept of race is a modern development that came to prominence in the 17th century.

 Modern biology also affirms that race –as it has been defined historically and legally- is a fiction.
 While phenotypical variations in skin color, eye color, and other factors can be associated with particular geographical populations, the various ‘races’ identified by 18th and 19th century scientists do not exist.
 According to the Bible and biology, there is only one race: the human race.

 Second, Uwan was correct in claiming that the construction of race was not accidental.
 Instead, it was a purposeful attempt to justify slavery and to concentrate power within the hands of people of European origin.
 The U.S. did indeed develop a kind of racial caste system, which placed ‘whites’ at the top and ‘blacks’ at the bottom.
 When immigrant groups first arrived, they were originally identified by their ethnicities (Irish, Polish, Italian, etc…) and only slowly became incorporated into the ‘white’ racial category.

 Third, the racial history of the U.S. is ugly and needs to be exposed.
 Some people will insist that we’re now a post-racial society and that dredging up the past is pointless.
 We think that sentiment is incorrect for two reasons.